 The increasing interconnectedness of the world, socially, politically and economically.

-Topic 4: Shaping and Regenerating Places
+Shaping and Regenerating Places

 Rural and urban regeneration programmes change places and our perception of them with varying degrees of success.